isolver/ioHub/README.md

    The experiment itself can in effect act as an input device in this case, sending Experiment Events to the ioHub to be integrated with the rest of the device data and saved for future analysis. pyTables will be used as the API / storage mechanism for the ioHub.
-This functionality is being packaged as a seperate module called the ioDataStore (https://github.com/isolver/ioDataStore).
+This functionality is packaged the ioHub.ioDataStore directory.
 The use of this functionality is completely optional, may not be of use in all situations, and requires further requirements refinement refinement to move implementation beyond an alpha stage of functionality.
+With that said, it also has a huge amount of potential.

 # Installing